Exit-intent overlays are effective tactics for building subscriber lists. Incentivize signups, capture addresses, and target specific users.

 3. Exit overlays can be targeted at specific users and pages

 Abandoning users are not all the same; they leave your site for all different reasons.
 To accommodate differing motivations, exit-intent technology allows you to target specific user groups such as first-time or repeat visitors, cart abandoners, referral traffic, and paid traffic.

 Targeting rules can also be applied to pages.
 You can target (or exclude) any page on your site—which comes in handy for appealing to different users who are at various stages of your conversion funnel.

 For example, targeting first-time visitors from low-converting segments like social media traffic can be a very lucrative tactic for building email lists.
 Traffic from social media usually hasn’t established a relationship with your brand, so grabbing an email address from these users can be a valuable tactic for starting this relationship.

-4. Exit overlays capture signups from “hedonic” cart abandoners
+4. Exit-intent overlays capture signups from “hedonic” cart abandoners

 If you’re like me, you believe the idea that abandoned shopping carts are costing etailers trillion of dollars per year is utter hogwash.

 Yes, most virtual carts are ‘abandoned’.
 But by attaching a dollar figure to the “cost” of cart abandonment, we’re presupposing that everyone who adds items to a virtual cart does so with intent to buy.